-Working alongside her staffy, Hank, Kate’s work explores the relationship between bold geometric shapes and organic forms to create a range of functional ware including planters, tableware and lamps..
+Working alongside her rescue dog, Umi, Kate’s work explores the relationship between bold geometric shapes and organic forms to create a range of functional ware including planters, tableware and lamps.

 Each piece in the collection is handcrafted and unique, with designs that merge textural elements with soft bisque patterns and shapes.

-Across the range Kate predominantly use porcelain and stained slips to apply modernist patterns to a surface.
+Across the range, Kate predominantly uses porcelain and stained slips to apply modernist patterns to a surface.
 Each piece is then fired to stoneware and finished in matte glaze.

-While she is best known for ceramic planters, the earth mugs and breakfast sets that Kate added to the collection six months ago have also been wildly popular.
+While she is best known for ceramic planters, Kate's earth mugs and breakfast sets are also wildly popular.
 The pieces are artworks in themselves, but they’re designed to be functional for everyday use.